 Links to Additional Information

-If you’re interested in applying to the Invasive Cardiovascular Technology program, you must attend an information session, held monthly at the El Centro College Downtown Campus.
-This required session will address program admission, application and acceptance policies in detail.
+Before you can apply to the Invasive Cardiovascular Technology program, you must also attend an online information session.
+This required session addresses program admission, application and acceptance policies in detail.
 Prospective students are also encouraged to schedule an appointment with the program coordinator before applying.

 All potential students apply to the specialized ICVT career track during the spring semester, which begins in January.
 You will be expected to complete all support courses and admission requirements whether you are applying for the associate degree or certificate plan.